 At home in China

-Join a diverse group of accomplished students, faculty members, researchers and industry experts from across the globe at Shenzhen Audencia Business School (SABS).
-Run collaboratively by Audencia Business School of France and Shenzhen University of China with the mission to attract students from around the world, SABS is as international as it gets.
+Join a diverse group of accomplished students, faculty members, researchers and industry experts from across the globe at Shenzhen Audencia Financial Technology Institute (SAFTI).
+Run collaboratively by Audencia of France and Shenzhen University of China with the mission to attract students from around the world, SAFTI is as international as it gets.
 No matter where you come from, you’ll feel right at home.

-During your SABS programme, you’ll spend time here in Shenzhen, China, as well as in Nantes, France.
+During your SAFTI programme, you’ll spend time here in Shenzhen, China, as well as in Nantes, France.

-Shenzhen Audencia Business School (SABS) is located on the Shenzhen University (SZU) campus.
+Shenzhen Audencia Financial Technology Institute (SAFTI) is located on the Shenzhen University (SZU) campus.
 SZU has a student population of roughly 35,000.
 It has 25 colleges and awards bachelor’s, master’s and doctoral degrees across a full range of disciplines.

 North Area Sports Centre

 Located near the north gate of Shenzhen University, the North Area Sports Centre covers about 114,000 square meters and includes Yuan Ping Gymnasium, a sports field, a swimming pool, small gyms, a golf practice field and other facilities.
 You can participate in football (soccer), basketball, volleyball, badminton, table tennis, rhythmic gymnastics, martial arts and other sports.

 The multilevel South Sports Centre has an area of roughly 23,000 square meters.
 The first floor features 32 badminton fields, 4 standard basketball courts, 8 squash courts, a fencing room, a dart room, a training room and other facilities.
 The second floor has 2 football (soccer) training fields, 2 basketball arenas with grandstands for matches and 3 basketball courts for casual games.